• LAUNCH YOUR DREAM

 So, who was I in my own money discussion?

 I guess I was just me, after all.
-What I ended up doing was sitting down for the meeting, opening my mouth, and going with my gut: bought a business, had a healthy positive cash flow, and then the bottom fell out.
+I ended up sitting down for the meeting, opening my mouth, and going with my gut: I bought a business, had a healthy positive cash flow, and then the bottom fell out.
 As my words hung in the air and the clock on the wall shouted tick-tick-tick, I had a powerful impulse to turn it into a joke.
 Ha ha!
 Just kidding!

 That’s me in a nutshell.
 Talk first, second-guess it later.

 Still, I can’t help feeling I was lucky.
 Or dodged a bullet.
-Or like the other shoe is going to drop any minute.
+Or, like the other shoe is going to drop any minute.
 True to type, my second-guessing continues.

 Jayne Speich